OutoftheBoxFTC/EasyTensorflowAPI/doc/tfic_overview.md

 **setLabels(String... labels)**: ***Important*** Sets the labels that the model will assign to the detections.
 This should match the labels that the model is trained on.
 For example, if you trained a model to detect "cubes" and "balls", you should pass "cubes", and "balls" here
 Order matters!
 The order of the labels here should match the order of the labels used to train

+**keepTopKResults(int numResults)**: Number of results to keep.
+By default, this should be greater then or equal to the length of the labels, but it can be lowered if you only want a certain number of results each time.

 **setQuantized(boolean quantized)**: ***Important*** Sets if the model is quantized.
 Quantization converts the model to use Integers instead of Floating-Point numbers